Gopika010807/CODSOFT/README.md

 ## Task 1 – G's To-Do List

-G's To-Do List is a cozy, brown-themed task manager built with Python and Tkinter.
+G's To-Do List is a cozy, lavender-pink-themed task manager built with Python and Tkinter.
 It allows users to add, mark, and delete tasks with a clean student-authentic design and personalized "G" branding.

 ### Features
 - Add new tasks
-- Mark tasks as completed (✔)
+- Toggle tasks as completed or pending
-- Delete tasks
+- Delete tasks easily
-- Cozy brown notebook theme
-- Personalized "G" logo branding
+- Clear task status indicators (✔ for done, ☐ for pending)
+- Organized under a “Daily to‑do list” header
+- Minimal, beginner‑friendly interface with a neat lavender‑pink background and beige task area
+- Interactive buttons for adding, toggling, and deleting.
-- Tasks saved locally using JSON
+- Tasks are saved using json.

 ### Technologies Used
 - Python 3